 *Not sure what it is about this layout but my texts always need serious html editing.
 Obviously I’m in the hospital and this post is queued, so if it is obnoxious to read, sorry!
 I’ll fix it eventually.

-Just spent three hours with my spine surgeon…who we kind of bombarded without an appointment.
-I’m sure his office staff thinks we’re crazy.
-As always, he accommodated us and stayed after hours to discuss everything.
+Just spent three hours with my spine surgeon…who I kind of bombarded without an appointment.
+I’m sure his office staff thinks I’m crazy.
+As always, he accommodated and stayed after hours to discuss everything.
 I feel 20x better after letting him know how detrimental all of these mishaps have been to my health and how I have literally no life since going off of my DMARD.

 I think after speaking to Nurse K (the one with SLE) yesterday and me reiterating it to him, he fully understands the whole chronic illness bit more so than he did before.
 Dr. J said he would do the surgery on his day off if he has to, the problem is the other surgeon, Dr. D, who has a “busy schedule” and isn’t exactly accommodating, but my surgeon insists he will push him to clear his schedule for Friday or sometime this weekend.
 He’s chief of staff so he has some power over Dr. D. Can I just call him Doctor Dick?
 Okay then.